ToiletCommander/hog_contest_2021_cookes/README.md

 # hog_contest
- UC Berkeley Spring 2021 Hog Contest Participant Team: `CookEs` Source Code
+ - UC Berkeley Spring 2021 Hog Contest Participant Team: `CookEs` Source Code
+ - 3rd place in the end, I heard from TA that the first place used the same strategy with this code, but there might be a competition rule understanding error with this project.

 ## Design Concept
 Since @ToiletCommander studied `XSTAT 2` during his freshman Fall19 FPF Semester, he considered using a probability model to estimate the win rate for rolling `n` dices at a given point to compete in the HOG contest.